 When it comes to artifacts, the Viridescent Venerer four-piece set is a great choice.
-By using Anemo, you activate lots of Swirl elemental reactions, and the Viridescent Venerer four-set increases Swirl damage by 60%; it also decreases the opponent’s elemental resistance to the element infused in the Swirl by 40% for 10s, which buffs your main DPS’s element, too.
+Using Anemo, you activate lots of Swirl elemental reactions.
+The Viridescent Venerer four-set increases Swirl damage by 60%; it also decreases the opponent’s elemental resistance to the element infused in the Swirl by 40% for 10s, which buffs your main DPS’s element, too.

-If you want to focus on healing more than sub DPS, we recommend the Maiden Beloved four-piece set.
-If you don’t have Sayu’s C6, you could also consider a two piece Shimenawa’s Reminiscence or Gladiator’s Finale for ATK +18% alongside the two-piece Maiden Beloved.
+We recommend the Maiden Beloved four-piece set if you want to focus on healing more than sub DPS.
+If you don’t have Sayu’s C6, you could also consider a two-piece Shimenawa’s Reminiscence or Gladiator’s Finale for ATK +18% alongside the two-piece Maiden Beloved.